 At Sherwood Baptist Church, music plays an integral and important part of the ministry.
 We strive for a balance, using it in most of the services and other activites, but realizing it is only a “part” of our worship of God.
 While we can worship and praise God with music, we understand that we are not limited in our worship to music or singing alone.
 True worship of God involves all areas of our life as we live in obedience to the revealed will of God as found in His Word.

 When we do express our worship and praise with music, it is our goal to use music that reflects the character and nature of God in his holiness and righteous.
 This should be done “in spirit and in truth” with an attitude of humility and graditude.
 Though done with the best of our abilities, it isn’t done to entertain, but with reverance, to exalt the gracious and merciful Lord we adore.
-As a matter of conscience, not preference, we continue to use tradtional music in our worship activities.

 We find the basis for the purpose of the music ministry of the New Testament church in Col. 3:16.